Free Consultation / 24 Hours a Day (614) 500-3836

 Your Vehicle Is Forfeited

-A fourth DUI conviction could result in forfeiting your car.
+A fourth OVI conviction could result in forfeiting your car.
 The vehicle title would transfer to the government and possibly be sold at auction.

-The extreme penalties for a fourth DUI make it essential to have an experienced Columbus DUI lawyer on your side.
+The extreme penalties for a fourth OVI make it essential to have an experienced Columbus OVI lawyer on your side.

-How a Lawyer Helps after a Fourth DUI
+How a Lawyer Helps after a Fourth OVI

-Facing a fourth DUI charge in Columbus is daunting due to the harsh penalties involved.
-However, an experienced DUI lawyer can provide critical assistance in several ways:
+Facing a fourth OVI charge in Columbus is daunting because of the harsh penalties involved.
+An experienced OVI lawyer can provide critical assistance in several ways:

-• Thorough Case Evaluation and Investigation: An experienced DUI lawyer will conduct a comprehensive review of your case, examining all details of your arrest, the administration of tests, and the procedures followed by law enforcement.
+• Thorough Case Evaluation and Investigation: An experienced OVI lawyer will conduct a comprehensive criminal investigation review of your case, examining all details of your arrest, the administration of tests, and the procedures followed by law enforcement.
 This includes checking for any violations of your rights, such as improper traffic stops, coerced chemical tests, or procedural errors during the arrest and booking process.

 • Identifying Procedural and Evidentiary Errors: Lawyers are skilled at spotting mistakes that can work in your favor.
 If the police fail to follow proper protocols or if there are inconsistencies in the evidence, your lawyer can file motions to suppress this evidence.
 This can weaken the prosecution’s case and may lead to a dismissal of charges or a reduction in penalties.

-• Building a Strong Defense Strategy: Every DUI case is unique, and a tailored defense strategy is essential.
-Your lawyer will develop a DUI defense plan based on the specifics of your situation.
+• Building a Strong Defense Strategy: Every OVI case is unique, and a tailored defense strategy is essential.
+Your lawyer will develop an OVI defense plan based on the specifics of your situation.
 This could involve challenging the accuracy of a breathalyzer or blood test results, questioning the legitimacy of the traffic stop, or highlighting any mitigating factors that could reduce your culpability.

-• Negotiating Plea Bargains: In some cases, negotiating a DUI plea may be the best course of action after a fourth OVI.
+• Negotiating Plea Bargains: In some cases, negotiating an Ohio OVI plea agreement may be the best course of action after a fourth OVI.
 Your lawyer can work with the prosecution to potentially reduce your charges to a lesser offense.
 These charges carry lighter penalties and can significantly lessen the impact on your life.

-• Representation in Court: Court proceedings for a fourth DUI can be complex and intimidating.
-Your lawyer will represent you at every stage, from arraignment to trial, ensuring that your rights are protected and presenting the strongest possible defense.
-Their presence can also help in negotiating with the judge and prosecution for more favorable outcomes.
+• Representation in Court: Court proceedings for a fourth OVI can be complex and intimidating.
+Your lawyer will represent you at every stage, from arraignment through trial, in Franklin County Municipal Court and the Franklin County Court of Common Pleas, making sure your rights are protected and presenting the strongest possible defense.

 • Mitigating Penalties: If a conviction seems unavoidable, your lawyer can still work to minimize the penalties you face.
 This could include advocating for alternative sentencing options like electronic home monitoring instead of extended jail time or seeking limited driving privileges to maintain some degree of mobility.